 - Add the portabellas and the final pinch of salt.
 Cook until the mushrooms have released their liquid about 5 minutes.

 - Add the corn and cook for about a minute.

 - Add the last two tablespoons of tamari and cook for another minute.

 Oh, and on a side note, I can’t wait to tell my family that liking seitan keeps me vegetarian.
 Especially when I pronounce it properly.

-2 Responses to “Stir Fry Seitan”
+2 Replies to “Stir Fry Seitan”

 Does anyone have a complete list of protein foods ?””-